 Sixty-nine percent of you told us in a pre-Church Disrupt survey that you wanted to hear more about the future of Church technology.
 So, at Church Disrupt 2021, we’d made sure to incorporate breakout sessions led by innovative church leaders and staff from around the country.

 The Future of Church Technology and How It Can Help Your Ministry Make Its Mark

-Our very own Pushpay CEO, Molly Matthews, took a deep dive into the future of technology and how technology innovations will continue the growth of your ministry.
-She focused on major pain points we see in the Church – engagement, tool fatigue, and nurturing communities – and explains how Pushpay’s technology can help bridge the gap between you and these challenges.
+Our very own Pushpay CEO, Molly Matthews, took a deep dive into the future of technology and how technology innovations will continue the growth of your church family and ministry.
+She focused on major pain points we see in the Church – engagement, tool fatigue, and nurturing communities – and explains how Pushpay’s church technology can help bridge the gap between you and these challenges.